 - 1. Participation: Students are expected to come to class with the readings completed and prepared for discussion.
 Absence will adversely affect your participation grade.
 Participation in class discussions will be evaluated in terms of quality and quantity.
-Those who, for any reason, find it challenging to participate regularly in class can complement their class participation grade by participating in Perusall.
-Notice, however, that comments on Perusall (no matter the quality and quantity) are not a perfect substitute for oral class participation.
-Students must not expect a perfect participation grade by only engaging in Perusall.
-In addition, please notice that to be counted as participation, commentaries on Perusall need to be written during the assignment period (typically within a week).
-Late comments will not be accepted.
 Participation will represent 30% of the final grade. - 2.
 Short essays: Each student must write three brief essays (two pages, single-spaced, Times New Roman).
-Essays will address a question provided by the instructor.
-You may use course materials to elaborate your answer.
-The deadlines for submission of short essays are: first (Tuesday, 09/20) and second (Tuesday 10/25) and (Tuesday 11/22).
+Essays will address a normative problem selected by each student.
+More information about the format of the essay will be provided in class.
+The deadlines for submission of short essays are: first (Tuesday, 02/06), second (Tuesday 03/19) and (Tuesday 04/09).
 Note: short essays cannot be submitted beyond these deadlines.
 They will represent 45 % of the final grade (15 % each) - 3.
 Final paper: The final paper will have to be 3000-4000 words long (single spaced, times new Roman 12 or equivalent).
 The academic paper should analyze one of the normative problems discussed in class, identify alternatives views to address that problem, and evaluate potential solutions.
 Further details of how to write this assignment will be given to you in class and on the course website.
 This item will represent the 25 % of the final grade.
 Final paper is due on Friday 12/09